adrianAnyansi/PixelHunter/#TODO.md

 # Overall

+So current aim is: the values need to update the current system to work.
+This means:
+RECT for the seperation
+SEGMENTS for the cutting
+COLOR perf improvements since I have to update type color COLOR copy after that is complete

+IDENTIFY work for Waiting For Start, although right now it's fine honestly

+NOTE: I added worker input but suddenly its too fast to be interrupted reliably?
+Might be async change

+# Today

+I'm actually going to do interrupt today and take a break- I've been doing some much organizing and the Rust comparison;
+Lets do a simple win.
+I have to do a decent amount before getting back to Grabber

+1. Add input ranges to rect + new order
+2. add copy to clipboard button
+4. Rewrite the code for tracking drawings so I can always reference to the main rectangle
+5. Make segments & segment code; need to write that to file probably?
+    Or at least segment the copy in COLOR mode?

+## Thoughts

 Make rotations and translations easier to do
     Maybe rewrite that logic so I can treat it like a pixel thingy Fix the wheel event so it's easier to use, bigger hitbox for accidents